jdselwyn/Coryphopterus_RAD/README.md

 - Increase stringency of first missing data filter for individuals (85 to 75) to get rid of them right at the beginning so maybe save some on loci on the back
 - Increase stingency of second missing data filter for loci (50 to 60) to get rid of more which became NA when individuals were set to NA with fewer than 3 loci

+Changes for H.
+- Tighten allele balance filter from 0.2/0.8 to 0.375/0.625 to help deal with possible paralogs
+- lower heterozygosity threshold from 0.67 to 0.6 to further help with possible paralogs

 ```
 sbatch scripts/fltrVCF.sbatch \
 	fltrVCF_MiSeq_CHYA \